 Structure

-Pupils are usually assigned to three supervisors during pupillage, sitting with each one for four months.
-They will spend the most one-on-one time with their first supervisor, attending conferences with them, shadowing them in court, and doing written work for them.
+Pupils will attend conferences with their first supervisor, shadow them in court, and do written work for them.
 Supervisors will review written work and provide detailed feedback, allowing pupils to identify areas that need improvement and ensure they are doing everything to meet the selection criteria.
+Pupils will also occasionally undertake work for other members of chambers when with their first supervisor.

-Second-seat supervisors tend to have a slightly different role – checking what work their pupil has seen already, making sure that they continue to see as many aspects of chambers’ work as possible and starting to tailor their exposure to the areas that they are developing an interest in.
-Pupils will also be given the opportunity to do written work for other members of chambers.
-This allows them to broaden their exposure to different practice areas in chambers and to get to know other members of chambers.
+Second-seat supervisors tend to have a slightly different role – checking what work their pupil has seen already, making sure that they continue to see as many aspects of chambers’ work as possible and starting to tailor their exposure to the areas in which they are developing an interest in.
+Pupils will also be given more opportunity to do written work for other members of chambers.
+This continues from the start of the second six and into the third seat, but adjusted to reflect that pupils will be undertaking significant amounts of their own work.

-Pupils are encouraged to go to court with junior members of chambers towards the end of the first six months so as to gain direct experience of the type of work they will undertake in their second six.
-Chambers also organises a mock trial for pupils before the start of second six.
+Chambers organises a mock trial and a mock application for pupils before the start of second six.
 This allows pupils to experience an authentic replica of the real thing before getting on their feet for the first time.
+Comprehensive feedback is given to ensure pupils are well prepared for taking on their own cases.

 Wellbeing